 See our latest blog posts at Yorkshire Sports Injury.
-Including articles on sprains, ligament tear, tendinopathy, tendinitis, joint stiffness, joint pain & arthritis.
+Including articles on sprains, ligament tears, tendinopathy, tendinitis, joint stiffness, joint pain & arthritis.
 Read our insights into sports injury therapy across Yorkshire.

 It is a common misconception that you should avoid running with knee arthritis, THIS IS A MYTH!
 We have created a list of 7 tips for running with knee arthritis.